The Dead Dance: Reception

 Tyler Damara Kelly wrote for The Line of Best Fit that "the cinematic video shifts between stark black-and-white and bursts of vivid color, interweaving unsettling images of dolls with Gaga’s performance."
 Sonal Pandya of Times Now noted the video's "macabre feel with porcelain doll imagery", highlighting Gaga's cracked doll styling and the shift from black-and-white to pink-tinted color.
-Ricardo Vidal of ¡Hola! said that the video "dazzled with its dark and fantastical aesthetic" and added that "Lady Gaga and Tim Burton joined forces on a project as surprising as it is theatrical."
-La Nación praised the choreography, describing the video as a "mega production" and noting that "the Mother Monster did it again", while also pointing out its nod to Michael Jackson's "Thriller".
-Página 12 similarly described it as "a gothic visual that pays homage to 'Thriller' while reinterpreting it for a new generation", and emphasized the collaborative blend of Burton's style with Gaga's energy.
 Andi Ortiz of TheWrap described the video as "about exactly as creepy as you would expect a collaboration between Lady Gaga and Tim Burton to be," while Sam Damshenas of Gay Times called it "a camp horror spectacle."
 Mexican outlets such as El Universal and Telemundo praised the video's gothic and cinematic aesthetic, highlighting how the use of Xochimilco's Island of the Dolls added a "haunting atmosphere" and "cultural resonance" by bringing the site's legends to life.

 Shortly after the video's release, a viral post on Twitter accused the production of using artificial intelligence (AI) to animate the dolls, citing alleged distortions in their hands during the chorus.
 The claim sparked debate online, but official credits listed a VFX supervisor and a full team behind the animation.
 Line producer Carlos Llergo also denied the allegations, clarifying that the moving dolls were "animated in a VFX studio," and the video's on-location filming at the Island of the Dolls further reinforced its practical production.